Personal Injury Case Overview: Infographic

 “(b) A person must bring suit not later than two years after the day the cause of action accrues in an action for injury resulting in death.
 The cause of action accrues on the death of the injured person.

 - Why negotiations take awhile.
-After the lawsuit is filed,
+After the lawsuit is filed, the adjuster may take some time to respond.

 - The defendants are served.
 They have 30 days to respond.
 And they often ask for an initial grace period of 15 days.